-The easiest way to setup an SFTP server in any of the cloud environments – Azure or AWS is to use our publicly available image solution in the marketplace.
+The easiest way to setup an SFTP server in any of the cloud environments – Azure , AWS or GCP is to use our publicly available image solution in the marketplace.
 Fast deployment with secure access with our SFTP server solution using SFTP / SSH server software.

 After logging into your VM via RDP the first step is to configure the SFTP application and give your users access:

 On the desktop right click on FreeFTPd and Run as administrator

 This will then launch a task bar icon.
 In future to control the settings right click on the icon and select “configure“

 The GUI will launch and we now need to select “SFTP / Hostkey“

 As per the screenshot you will need to generate new keys and save them in the following directory: